swcarpentry/python-novice-inflammation/01-numpy.md

 In order to load our inflammation data, we need to [import](reference.html#import) a library called NumPy.
-In general you should use this library if you want to do fancy things with numbers, especially if you have matrices.
+In general you should use this library if you want to do fancy things with numbers, especially if you have matrices or arrays.
 We can load NumPy using:

 ~~~ {.python}